 Education and visitor research

-Student competition of the Leibniz research museums in cooperation with the F.A.Z.
+- Student competition of the Leibniz research museums in cooperation with F.A.Z.

 International cooperation is being expanded in the areas of conservation and provenance research.
-In addition, the second Global Summit of Research Museums will take place, as well as the Leibniz Museums Internship Next Generation, which promotes greater diversity among young museum professionals and creates space for the perspectives of structurally underrepresented individuals.
+In 2022, the Global Summit of Research Museums II will take place, as well as the Leibniz Museums Internship Next Generation, which promotes greater diversity among young museum professionals and creates space for the perspectives of structurally underrepresented individuals.

 Network Conservation Research